johnny261/2025-2-IoT/04_Development/README.md

 ```
 ### Example # 2

 Let's read a DTH11 sensor, available in the kit provided in the laboratory.
-Lets implement this FSM:
+Lets implement this FSM (**remember to include DHT11 library, as we saw in the last session**):

 ![fsm_dht11](img/fsm_dht11.png)